The Lamplighters by Emma Stonex: Review

 The Lamplighters by Emma Stonex

-The Lamplighters by Emma Stonex is the debut novel from the former publishing house editor.
+The Lamplighters is the debut novel from former editor Emma Stonex.
 The book is inspired by the real-life disappearance of three lighthouse keepers from a Cornish tower.
-They disappeared without a trace, the tower was locked from the inside and two clocks had stopped at exactly the same time.
-Learn more about those events now.
+They disappeared without a trace; the tower was locked from the inside and two clocks had stopped at exactly the same time.
+Learn more about those real-life events now.

 1971-1972 – Three lighthouse keepers man a tower close to Land’s End.
 Their shift isn’t unusual; they carry out their routines as normal.
 However, when the next crew arrives to take over, the tower is empty.
 Plates are on the table, their possessions are all still there, but the men are nowhere to be found.